 The Joint Commission Of National Dental Examinations (JCNDE) is a body responsible for the development of the both parts of the National Board of Dental Examinations (NBDE).
 In your journey to become a licensed dentist in the United States, Taking the NBDE Part 1 is the first step.
 You must meet the eligibility requirements for NBDE Part 1 exam to take the exam.
-In this article, I shall be covering the NBDE Part 1 exam requirements in detail.
+In this article, I shall cover the NBDE Part 1 exam requirements in detail.

 To participate in the NBDE Part I, a candidate must qualify through one of the following provisions:

-• Dental Student- Accredited U.S./ Canadian School
+1. Dental Student- Accredited U.S./ Canadian School

 The dean of the dental school (or a designee) verifies that the student is prepared in all NBDE Part I disciplines.